Washington, April 26

 President Donald Trump was reported safe after being evacuated from the annual White House Correspondents’ Dinner in Washington on Saturday night following reports of an unspecified threat and possible gunfire.

 Officials said there were no immediate reports of injuries.
-One law enforcement source told US media that a shooter had opened fire, though details remained unclear.
+One law enforcement source told US media that a shooter had opened fire.In a statement, the US Secret Service said one suspect is in custody and “alive”, contradicting earlier reports that the alleged shooter had been killed.

 The incident unfolded at the Washington Hilton, where hundreds of journalists, politicians and celebrities had gathered.
 Witnesses described scenes of panic as security personnel rushed into the ballroom and guests took cover under tables.